 Building Community Power to Create Oral Health Equity

 Through the Building Community Power RFP, the DentaQuest Partnership seeks to partner with communities, and their trusted representatives, that have a disproportionately high stake in not only seeing the current oral health system evolve, but in actively participating in its progress as change agents and leaders.
 The purpose of this initiative is to support advocacy capacity and power-building in these communities and increase their share of voice in the oral health system, at the local, state, and/or national levels; and policy-change conversations.
 Awardees will also play a supportive role in strategically advising the DentaQuest Partnership about how to center community voice across work happening in its three focus areas.
+No longer accepting submissions.

 Supporting Statewide Advocacy Groups to Create Oral Health Equity

 Through the Statewide Advocacy Groups RFP, the DentaQuest Partnership seeks to partner with statewide advocacy groups to support policy advocacy efforts driven through collaboration and community partnerships.
 Successful organizations will demonstrate experience in convening traditional and nontraditional partners, a commitment to social justice and health equity, and have active partnerships with community-based organizations.
 Work done through this RFP is intended to have an impact in at least one of the DentaQuest Partnership’s three focus areas by shifting power dynamics, conversations, and share of voice in statewide or national oral health movements.
+No longer accepting submissions.

 Driving Oral Health Transformation in the Safety Net Initiative

 Through the Driving Oral Health Transformation in the Safety Net Initiative RFP, the DentaQuest Partnership seeks to work with primary care associations (PCAs) and/or health center controlled networks (HCCNs) to strengthen the capacity of community health centers, design and test new models of care, and evolve the safety net to best serve millions of uninsured and underserved Americans who rely on this system to meet their healthcare needs, including oral health.
 Ensuring a strong and stable safety net system continues to be a fundamental role, challenge and opportunity for PCAs and/or HCCNs across the country.
 This investment is designed to foster new models of person-centered care in community health centers includes strengthening the capacity to be financially viable and efficient, leveraging new and existing models of interprofessional practice, maximizing data collection and utilization, and, where possible, operationalizing alternative payment models.
+No longer accepting submissions.